Jackson's Art Blog

 When you explore a new and unfamiliar limited palette through colour mixing and then use your mixes in a painting, the emotional impact of this interpretive approach to colour will become evident.
 You’ll also see that there is never just one way to paint a flower.

-Below is a presentation of four different three-colour palettes to try, along with some tips on how to tackle some of the more common challenges faced when moving away from literal colour.
+Below is a presentation of four different three colour palettes to try, along with some tips on how to tackle some of the more common challenges faced when moving away from literal colour.
 These palettes have the potential for colour harmonies that can create an immediate sense of mood in a painting, and allow you to enjoy those unique qualities that only fine art paints can offer.

-Triadic Colour Palettes
+Triadic or Three Colour Palettes

 In painting, using a triadic three colour palette means working with three colours that you will find equidistant from one another on a colour wheel.
 Such a palette will allow you to mix a wide range of colours, both warm and cool.
 Below you’ll find three triadic palettes – two of them consist of variations of the primaries of red, yellow and blue, while the other is a secondary palette of green, violet and orange.
 One final blue monochromatic palette shows another approach to colour that will allow you to harness its more interpretive potential.

-Palette no.1: The Primary Palette
+Palette No.1: The Primary Palette

 The colours of this palette – Cadmium Yellow Genuine, Cadmium Red Hue and Cerulean Blue Hue – can be seen as they appear from the tube in the squares that descend diagonally from top left to bottom right in the chart at the top of the image.
 The rest of the table shows mixes possible when combining two colours from this palette, including Titanium White as an additional colour.
 This is a bright palette capable of a very wide range of mixes.
 A closer look at Primary palettes is taken in the article The Versatility of a Six Colour Primary Palette.